A Combinatorial classification of postcritically fixed Newton maps

 \subsection{Thurston's Criterion For Marked Branched Coverings}

-Thurston's theorem provides a necessary and sufficient condition on the existence of a rational map with certain combinatorial behavior in terms of linear maps generated from a (potentially very large) collection of simple closed curves.
+Thurston's theorem provides a necessary and sufficient condition for the existence of a rational map with certain combinatorial behavior in terms of combinatorial mapping properties of (potentially very large) collections of simple closed curves.

-\looseness -1 The notations and results in this section are based on \cite{DH} and \cite{PT}.
+The notations and results in this section are based on \cite{DH} and \cite{PT}.
 Before we can state Thurston's criterion, we need several definitions.
-Recall that for a branched covering map $g:\S^2\to\S^2$, $P_g$ denotes the postcritical set.
+Recall that $P_g$ stands for the postcritical set of a branched covering $g:\S^2\to\S^2$.

-\begin{definition}[Marked Branched Covering] A {\em marked branched covering} is a pair $(g,X)$, where $g:\S^2\to\S^2$ is a postcritically finite branched covering map and $X$ is a finite set containing $P_g$ such that $g(X)\subset X$. \end{definition} \begin{definition}[Thurston Equivalence] Let $(g,X)$ and $(h,Y)$ be two marked branched coverings.
-We say that they are {\em (Thurston) equivalent} if there are two homeomorphisms $\phi_0,\phi_1:\S^2\to\S^2$ such that
+\begin{definition}[Marked branched covering; \cite{PT}] A \emph{marked branched covering} is a pair $(g,X)$, where $g:\S^2\to\S^2$ is a postcritically finite branched covering map and $X$ is a finite set containing $P_g$ such that $g(X)\subset X$. \end{definition}

+\begin{definition}[Thurston equivalence] Let $(g,X)$ and $(h,Y)$ be two marked branched coverings.
+We say that they are \emph{Thurston equivalent} if there are two orientation-preserving homeomorphisms $\phi_0,\phi_1:\S^2\to\S^2$ such that